Visit us!

 More information from our Knowledge Centre

 The Mont Terri Rock Laboratory is an underground research laboratory in Canton Jura where 22 partners from 9 nations work together.
-As the primary research partner, we will gladly guide you through the rock laboratory, which is managed by swisstopo, the Swiss Federal Office of Topography.
+As the primary research partner, we would be happy to guide you through the laboratory, which is operated by swisstopo, the Swiss Federal Office of Topography.

 Deep inside the rock of the Grimsel mountain area, over 20 organisations from 12 countries conduct experiments – together with Nagra.
-Join us on an underground tour.
-We will gladly show you what is being researched in our rock laboratory.
+The research laboratory is open to visitors from June to October.

 Offers for schools